Upper bounds on the one-arm exponent for dependent percolation models: Introduction

-\subsection{Other models}
+\begin{remark} If $p=1/2$, the quantity $\Var_p [ \P_p[A | \mathcal{F}_I ] ] $ has an interpretation as the square-sum of the Fourier coefficients of $\id_A$ supported on non-empty subsets of $I$ (see, e.g., \cite{gps10}). \end{remark}

-Other than Bernoulli percolation and level set percolation of Gaussian fields, the arguments adapt naturally to many other models in the Bernoulli percolation universality class.
-For instance, both Poisson-Voronoi and Poisson-Boolean percolation can be treated in a very similar way (although in the latter case the obtained bounds may depend on the decay of the radius distribution, and also some of our arguments in $d=2$ do not apply since the model lacks self-duality).
-Indeed the necessary tools to apply the OSSS inequality in these settings, analogous to the arguments in Section \ref{s:osss}, have already been developed in \cite{dcrt19b} and \cite{dcrt20} respectively.
-For brevity we do not discuss details here.
+\subsubsection{Other models}

-While this work was begin finalised we learned that similar arguments to those we use to prove $\eta_1 \le 1/3$ if $d=2$ were previously used in the general setting of increasing Boolean functions~\cite{bsw05}; see Section \ref{s:genbound} for a statement of the relevant result from \cite{bsw05} and a comparison to what we prove.
+Other than Bernoulli and Gaussian percolation, our approach adapts naturally to many other models in the Bernoulli percolation universality class.
+For instance, both Poisson-Voronoi and Poisson-Boolean percolation could be treated in a similar way (although in the latter case the bounds on $\eta_1$ may depend on the decay of the radius distribution, and note that only the former model is self-dual in dimension $d=2$).
+For brevity we do not discuss details here, although see \cite{dm21b} for a recent application of the entropic bound to the Poisson-Boolean model.